trufi-association/trufi-server-resources/README.md

 3. [Static Map Tiles Builder](./static-map-tiles-builder)
    Generates `*.png` map background tiles needed by the extension [static_maps](https://github.com/trufi-association/trufi-server/tree/main/extensions/static_maps) which is a fallback for servers with less CPU power and RAM e.g. cheap servers. *So only use this builder if you have such a server.*
 4. [GTFS Data Builder](./gtfs-builder)
-   Generates the GTFS needed to enable routing through public transportation routes. *Only use this builder if your authority does not provide a GTFS file.*
+   Generates the GTFS needed to enable routing through public transportation routes. *Do not use this builder if you obtained a GTFS from elsewhere e.g. from your authority.*
 5. [Graph Data Builder](./graph-builder)
    Builds the graph needed by the routing engine [OpenTripPlanner](https://opentripplanner.org) which powers our extension [otp](https://github.com/trufi-association/trufi-server/tree/main/extensions/otp).
 6. [Photon Data Builder](./photon-data-builder)